Carp fishing: Managing recreational carp

 Good carp fishing can be found in many different types of water.
 Many find rivers to provide some of the most challenging, but rewarding, fishing.
 For rivers that connect directly with the ocean, the largest carp often reside in the stretch between the beginning of the tidal influence and where the salinity becomes intolerable to the carp.
 For example, a carp of 42.03 pounds was caught from the tidal stretch of the lower Connecticut River in southern Connecticut.

 Bowfishing for carp is a controversial sport.
 When properly used as part of an integrated management plan it may help limit the negative impact of carp.
 Carp bowfishers often view themselves as ridding the water of undesirable fish, however this can have unintended consequences with the number of carp actually increasing while the average size decreases.
 New evidence has shown that common carp reduction may cause malnourishment in large mouth bass in heavily bow fished waters.

-In the US, Texas and Connecticut are the only states with managed carp waters.
+In the US, Texas and Connecticut are the only states with managed carp waters, such as Lady Bird Lake.